 Terms & Conditions of Booking & Rental

-Please download a copy of our latest Terms & Conditions
+Get a pdf copy of our latest Terms & Conditions

 1.0 Booking & Rental Agreement: The contract is with ‘us’ Mountain Campers, a Sole Trader under the proprietorship of Julie Mackay the provider and legal ‘owner’ of the vehicle, and ‘you’ the hirer, the person named as the lead driver on the rental agreement.